 grammar or anyone else reading it.
 FEW is private.
 The challenge comes from summoning the will to protect your writing time

 (*)For me, FEW works best with pen and paper.
 Word processors are impersonal machines.
-The
+The act

-Since writing about the death of a loved one is personal, please use the method that offers you the most comfort.
+writing about the death of a loved one is personal, please use the method that offers you the most comfort.

 Focused expressive writing is not the same as keeping a diary.
-A diary is a chronicle of your everyday life: what
+A diary is a chronicle of your everyday life: what you did,

-the day and lacks a particular focus.
+and lacks a particular focus.

-FEW is a specific type of writing for insight and comfort, done at regular
+FEW is a specific type of writing for insight and comfort, done at regular intervals.

-of the page.
 You spend the rest of your writing time expanding on the first sentence in whatever form it takes.